rks101/rks101/README.md

 > _“I don’t know what’s the matter with people: they don’t learn by understanding; they learn by some other way—by rote or something.
 Their knowledge is so fragile!”_
 — Richard Feynman

-I only work with Human Intelligence (HI) and Human Learning (HL), nothing Artificial or Machine.
+I can only work with my Human Intelligence (HI) and Human Learning (HL).
 I have not understood any other learning method based on the first principles.
 Human touch should remain alive with the software or programmed devices.

 <!--
 The respective creators or maintainers own backlinks and content of those referenced repositories and pages.